-In line with lower shipment of furniture, total selling and distribution costs reduced from RM33.88 million in the previous financial year to RM28.89 million in the current financial year.
-Container and haulage costs reduced substantially from RM16.89 million to RM7.86 million while commission paid to incentivise sales dropped from RM4.58 million to RM2.84 million during the same period as selling and promotional activities reduced amidst movement restrictions.
-Total selling and distribution costs as a percentage of sales dropped from 4.8% in the previous year to 4.4% in the current financial year.
+In line with lower shipment of furniture, total selling and distribution costs reduced from RM29 million in the previous financial year to RM26 million in the current financial year.
+Container and haulage dropped by RM2 million to RM14 million while sales commission reduced by RM1 million to RM2 million during the same period as selling and promotional activities further curtailed amidst movement restrictions.
+Therefore, total selling and distribution costs as a percentage of sales rose from 4.4% in the previous year to 4.8% in the current financial year.

-Total administration expenses as a percentage of sales increased from 3.6% in the previous financial year to 4.4% in the current financial year due mainly to the relatively modest increase in administrative payroll and incentive related expenses.
+Total administration expenses as a percentage of sales increased from 4.3% in the previous financial year to 5.5% in the current financial year due mainly to the relatively fixed expenses despite the more than three months production halt during the year.